AlexandreHouang/bin_packing/README.md

 - **Board size**: 280 x 207 cm
 - **Item orientation**: The width of each item **is always placed horizontally**
+- There is a **0.05 cm margin** between two adjacent planks due to a material loss of approximately 0.05 cm when the saw cuts through.

 ## Features